5-Tonewoods-You-Just-Cannot-Avoid-for-your-Guitar Exotic Wood Zone

 Maple

 For necks and fretboards, this is a very common wood.
 Because of its bright tone, distinctive grain patterns, and moderate weight, it's easy to spot.
 Its tonal characteristics include a lot of bite and strong sustain.
 It's almost as thick as hard ash, but thanks to its tight grain, it's a lot easier to finish and lasts a long time.
-Since hard maple is difficult to deal with on factory equipment, it's normally reserved for slimmer guitars.
+Since hard maple is difficult to work with on factory equipment, it's normally reserved for slimmer maple wood guitar designs.
 With bright highs and a strong upper midrange, it really stands out.

 Rosewood